blosavio/trlisp/README.md

         This returns a single tree node with zero children.
       </p>
       <p>
-        Often times a function definition will involve a bare leaf in the middle &nbsp;of a sequence of applications, so those parentheses might get visually
-        &nbsp;distracting.
-If we only need a bare leaf, we may skip the parentheses.
+        Often, a function definition will involve a bare leaf in the middle of a &nbsp;sequence of applications, so those parentheses might get visually distracting. &nbsp;If we only need a bare leaf, we may skip the parentheses.
       </p>
       <pre><code>(= (Δ) Δ) ;; =&gt; true</code></pre>
       <p>
         We can see that <code>(Δ)</code> and <code>Δ</code> are equivalent.
       </p>
       <h4 id="apply-leaf-to-something">
-        Rule 1: Applying a leaf to something
+        Rule&nbsp;1: Applying a leaf to something
       </h4>
       <p>
-        Now our picture is growing.
+        Our picture grows with Rule&nbsp;1.
 Since we are applying a leaf to something, &nbsp;we&apos;ll imagine a leaf as before, plus something else standing to its right. &nbsp;Let&apos;s call it <code>z</code>.
       </p>
       <pre><code>Δ     z</code></pre>
       <p>
         <code>z</code> will be some unspecified tree that can be operated on, &nbsp;either another leaf, a stem, or some unspecified fork.
       </p>
       <p>
-        To be exceedingly explicit, let&apos;s introduce a symbol <code>␣</code> to visually separate the function and the argument.
+        To make our picture exceedingly explicit, let&apos;s introduce a symbol <code>␣</code> to visually separate the function and the argument.
       </p>
       <pre><code>Δ  ␣  z</code></pre>
       <p>